workingDog/ColorSlider/README.md

  ![im01](screenshots/image01.png)  ![im02](screenshots/image02.png)

-**ColorSlider** is a simple SwiftUI data model for displaying a color slider.
+**ColorModel.swift** is a simple SwiftUI data model for displaying a color slider.
 It allows users to dynamically select a color from a range of hues or grayscale values.

-The main element is the **ColorModel.swift**.
+The main element is the **ColorModel.swift** data model.
 There is also an example slider  **ColorSlider.swift**.

 The key to using this *data model* in your code is to create a **ColorModel** such as: